avarga/tkpath/doc/README.txt

     -state, and -tags.

- o Gradients are created and configured using:
+ o Gradients can be of two types, linear and radial.
+They are created and configured using:

     ::tkpath::gradient cmd ?options?